 Last Name: First Name: Country:

 DoB: Age: Mobile no:

-ANSWER ALL QUESTIC NS
+ANSWER ALL QUESTIO NS

-Have you ever been adm tted to Hospital?
+lave you ever been admi Yes No

+Have you had medical treatment for anything in the last 3 months?
 Yes No

-- atment for anything in the last 3 months?
-Yes No

 Have you suffered from any of the following?

-Any eye disorders or ope rations (including laser eye surgery)?
+Any eye disorders or oper ations (including laser eye surgery)?
 Yes No

 Any broken bones or cuts needing treatment in the previous 6 months?
 Yes No

-pilepsy or any other type e of fit, faint, convulsion or black-out?
+Epilepsy or any other type of fit, faint, convulsion or black-out?
 Yes No

 How are you today?

-Are you taking any medic ation now?
+Are you taking any medica ation now?
 Yes No

 Do you presently have a cough, cold or runny nose?
 Yes No

-Have you been unwell in When did you last box? the last month?
+Have you been unwell in the last month?
+When did you last box?
 Yes No

-Were you injured at that time?
+Nere you injured at that ti me?
 Yes No

-you medically suspended for any reason?
+After your last bout, were you medically suspended for any reason?
 Yes No

-ort-specific medical risks of boxing?
+• ort-specific medical risks of boxing?
 No Yes

-Do you wish to box today ?
-Yes
+Do you wish to box today? • Yes

 No

+WOMEN ONLY - can you confirm you are not pregnant?
+No Yes

-Davida Cincatura Dotto d Boxer's Signature: Dated:
+Boxer's Signature: Dated: